jginos/VF-SPP-Analysis/README.md

 # VF-SPP-Analysis
-Code used for Spatial Point Pattern Analysis of Valley Fever in the Phoenix Metropolitan Area
+Code and data used for Spatial Point Pattern Analysis of Valley Fever in the Phoenix Metropolitan Area.